tschmidt01/DemonEditor/README.md

 Ctrl + H - hide/skip.

 Ability to import IPTV into bouquet from m3u files!

-Tests  only on OpenPLi based image with  GM 990 Spark Reloaded receiver
-in my preferred linux distro (Last Linux Mint 18.* - MATE 64-bit)!

-Minimum requirements: Python >= 3.5.2 and GTK+ 3 with  PyGObject bindings.

 Terrestrial and cable channels at the moment are not supported!